 BMA - Call Patients to Action - The British Medical Association has sent out to all 349 GP practices in Northern Ireland, a petition outlining the challenges facing the General Practice sector and encouraging patients to sign in support of GPs.
 The petition is now available for signature at reception.

 This is a matter of urgency to not only rescue general practice but to ensure that patients in Northern Ireland have a responsive, safe and sustainable general practice service that they know will be there when they need it.
 For full information please click the following link: General practice faces ‘full-blown crisis’

 - 3 WEEKS TO GO - PLEASE COME INTO RECEPTION AND SIGN THE PETITION BY END OF AUGUST 16.

 Latest News Updates

-NEW GPS We are delighted to be welcome 2 new permanent GPs to our team in April and May namely Dr Janice Loane & Dr Jenny Johnston.
+NEW GPS We are delighted to welcome 2 new salaried GPs to our team namely Dr Janice Loane & Dr Jenny Johnston.

 Strictly 1 GP appointment x 1 problem to ensure to the best of our ability that surgeries run on time with the exception of emergencies.

 Meningococcal ACWY vaccine programme 2016-17 - A vaccination programme is available to immunising those young people born between 2/7/97 and 1/7/99 or starting university for the first time up to the age of 25 years.